Get 10% off your first order:

 If you are activating fresh kefir grains, you can wash them right away.
 If you have dehydrated grains, put them in milk first.

 After 24 hrs of fermentation strain and gently wash the grains with lukewarm water.
 Make sure it’s not chlorinated because that can kill the live microorganisms in the grains.
 You can wash the grains every time you change the milk during activation.
-You can stop doing this after 3rd or 4th batch.
+You can stop doing this after the 3rd or 4th batch.

 Usually milk kefir ferments for 24 hours.
 If after one day the milk still did not ferment, you can leave it longer, up to 48 hours.
 If after 24 hours the kefir has already separated and the kefir is too sour for your taste, you can ferment it for a shorter period.
-The milk kefir has slightly sour taste and thicker consistency than milk.
+The milk kefir has a slightly sour taste and thicker consistency than milk.
 It looks a lot like yogurt, but with a more distinctive taste.

 When kefir should ferment longer?